SpectralPlatypus/QuidditchArchiveTool/README.md

 ## Usage
 Compress folder Gryff and its content to Gryff.ccd:

-QWCArchiveTool.exe -c "Gryff" -o  ".\Gryff.ccd "
+`QWCArchiveTool.exe -c "Gryff" -o  ".\Gryff.ccd "`

-Extract Gryff.ccd to and place contents in ..\OutputDir\Gryff\
+Extract Gryff.ccd to and place contents in ..\OutputDir\Gryff\:

-QWCArchiveTool.exe -e "C:\Users\Chaos\Desktop\Gryff.ccd" -o  ..\OutputDir
+`QWCArchiveTool.exe -e "C:\Users\Chaos\Desktop\Gryff.ccd" -o  ..\OutputDir`

-Search for string "snitch" in all cli files within game archives (game folder location is detected via Registry by default):
+Search for string "snitch" in all cli files within game archives:

-QWCArchiveTool.exe -s "snitch"
+`QWCArchiveTool.exe -s "snitch"`

+If game directory option is omitted, the location will be retrieved from Registry.